vponnam/platform-handy/Azure-blobstore-migration/README.md

 If above validation checks are successful we're all set :+1:, and the blobstore migration to Azure storage is successfully completed and tested.
 Thanks for looking at this KB article.

-###### Note: It's now safe to remove nfs_server, disk snapshot, temporary migration VM and it's associated Azure resources that are created in Step 2.
+###### Note: It's now safe to remove nfs_server, disk snapshot, temporary migration VM and it's associated Azure resources, which were created in Step 2.